Jamboree Road: History

-William H. Spurgeon III, a board member of the Orange County Council of the Boy Scouts arranged for the Irvine Company to offer part of the Irvine Ranch as the site for the 1953 National Scout Jamboree.
+William H. Spurgeon III, a board member of the Orange County Council of the Boy Scouts, arranged for the Irvine Company to offer part of the Irvine Ranch as the site for the 1953 National Scout Jamboree.
 The event was held where Newport Center and Fashion Island now sit.

+The Irvine Company helped build the road from a depot along the route of the San Diegan, a Los Angeles–San Diego service operated by the Santa Fe Railway.
 It was the third national jamboree, the first to be held west of the Mississippi River, and had 50,000 scouts from all 48 states and 16 foreign countries.
 Thousands of tents were pitched in the area accessible only by a muddy two-lane trail called Palisades Road (part of which is now the southern end of Bristol Avenue).
 The road was soon paved, and later the name was changed to Jamboree Road.

 The current route of Jamboree Road follows the courses of four originally unconnected roads – these were, from south to north, the original stretch of Jamboree that extended from the present-day course of Bristol Street to Pacific Coast Highway, San Joaquin Road, Myford Road, and Peters Canyon Road.

 Future

 Currently, Jamboree Road terminates at Santiago Canyon Road.
 Plans in the future with the city of Anaheim and The Irvine Company on the "Mountain Park" neighborhood call to extend Jamboree Road to Weir Canyon Road with an at-grade intersection.
 In addition, the plans call for Weir Canyon Road to be extended to SR 241 with a tolled exit and for Gypsum Canyon Road to be extended to Weir Canyon Road.
 The Jamboree extension would have a brief run through Irvine Regional Park and would run parallel to SR 241.
 The route would serve as an alternate route for drivers who use SR 55 and Imperial Highway (via Cannon Street) in Orange, which usually are congested during peak hours, and such an extension would reduce congestion along those roads.

 Along with this project, the cities of Anaheim and Yorba Linda as well as Caltrans call for select toll lanes on SR 241 to connect with SR 91's toll lanes, which would be parallel to the proposed Weir Canyon Road exit and Mountain Park and would improve the congestion faced at the northern terminus on SR 241 when merging east.
+The toll connector is scheduled to start construction in 2025 and be complete by 2027, with it opening to traffic in 2028.
+However, this does not include an extension of Weir Canyon Road to SR 241.

-However in 2014, the Irvine Company donated 55,000 acres of land (including portions in the city of Anaheim) to the county of Orange to be preserved as open space.
-As a result, these projects may have been scrapped or delayed.
+However, in 2014, the Irvine Company donated 55,000 acres of land (including portions in the city of Anaheim) to the county of Orange to be preserved as open space.
+In 2018, the County voted to delete the Jamboree Road extension from Santiago Canyon to Weir Canyon Road from the master plan.
+However, in 2023, residents from the city of Orange mentioned potentially bringing the proposal back, citing increased congestion.